Rex--/kicad-bom-gen/README.md

 ## Components
 All BOM generation starts with an input `.xml` file that KiCad generates from your project’s `.kicad_sch` file.
 This is referenced as `%I` in the BOM generator command.
 The output file, referenced as `%O`, is the full path to the project including the root of a filename equal to the projects name.
 An extension + optional suffix should be added to the filepath in the command.
-The quotes are these variables are required in case the filepath contains spaces.\
+The quotes around these variables are required in case the filepath contains spaces.\
 These paths should get passed to each BOM generation script.

 ### bom-gen.py